 \subsection{Artificial neural network training}

 The process flowsheets delineated in \autoref{Subsubsection: Processes represented by artificial neural networks} are used to generate the training data sets for the ANNs.
-To facilitate this, the integrated Aspen Plus\textsuperscript{\textregistered}\cite{AspenPlu.24.08.2023}–Python interface is employed to execute a fully automated simulation workflow.
+To facilitate this, the integrated Aspen Plus\textsuperscript{\textregistered} \cite{AspenPlu.24.08.2023}–Python interface is employed to execute a fully automated simulation workflow.
 Following the specification of relevant input parameters and their respective bounds, a Latin Hypercube Sampling (LHS) methodology is implemented to ensure a statistically robust and space-filling sampling of the input domain.
-We explicitly include boundary (extreme) values to enhance model generalizability.\cite{Lu.2022, McBride.2019} A comprehensive enumeration of all input and output variables associated with the three ANN architectures is provided in the Supplementary Information accompanying this article.
+We explicitly include boundary (extreme) values to enhance model generalizability \cite{Lu.2022, McBride.2019}.
+A comprehensive enumeration of all output variables associated with the three ANN architectures is provided in Subsection D.1.\@ of the SI.

-A distinctive feature of the gasification ANN lies in its capacity to predict the syngas composition, specifically, the molar fractions of key constituents such as \ce{H2} and \ce{CO}, as a function of the chosen biomass feedstock (see \autoref{Fig.: Aspen Plus flowsheet simulation of gasification process.} and Table C.1. in the Supplementary Information).
-To incorporate categorical input data pertaining to biomass type, a one-hot encoding scheme is implemented.\cite{Ascher.2022, SanchezMedina.2022} This encoding methodology transforms discrete categorical variables into binary vectors, wherein each biomass class is uniquely represented by a vector containing a single activated element (value of 1) corresponding to the class identity, with all remaining elements deactivated (value of 0).
+A distinctive feature of the gasification ANN lies in its capacity to predict the syngas product composition, specifically, the molar fractions of key constituents such as \ce{H2} and \ce{CO}, as a function of the chosen biomass feedstock (see \autoref{Fig.: Aspen Plus flowsheet simulation of gasification process.} and Table C.1.\@ in the SI).
+To incorporate categorical input data pertaining to biomass type, a one-hot encoding scheme is implemented \cite{Ascher.2022, SanchezMedina.2022}.
+This encoding methodology transforms discrete categorical variables into binary vectors, wherein each biomass class is uniquely represented by a vector containing a single activated element (value of 1) corresponding to the class identity, with all remaining elements deactivated (value of 0).
 Such a representation avoids the imposition of artificial ordinal relationships among categories, thereby preserving the nominal nature of the data.
-Within the gasification ANN framework, this encoding enables the network to differentiate between biomass types and to learn underlying relationships between feedstock characteristics and resultant gas-phase composition.
+Within the gasification ANN framework, this encoding enables the network to differentiate between biomass types and to learn underlying relationships between feedstock characteristics and resulting gas-phase composition.